SimplyStaking/cosmoshub-proposals/ATOM-transfer-enablement.md

  * *Original Governance Rules*, to be the governance rules as currently implemented, namely, proposals are deemed to have passed if a 50%+1 majority of cast votes, excluding Abstain votes, by the end of the governance period (i.e. two weeks after the deposit threshold has been reached) are in favour of a proposal, a quorum of 40% of bonded stake has cast their vote and there are less than 33.4% Veto votes.

  * *24-Hours Expedited Governance Rule*, to be a different acceptance mechanism via which a proposal is deemed to have passed if 2/3 + 1 of bonded stake has voted in favour of the proposal for a continuous duration of 24-hours.
-A buffer period, of 24 hours, is also put in place from the time of full deposit payment to the possible start of the continuous 24-hours required.
+A buffer period of 24 hours is also put in place from the time of full deposit payment to the possible start of the continuous 24-hours required.
 Note that this mechanism currently requires custom querying to determine.

-The 24-Hours Expedited Governance Rule aim to strike a balance between timeliness and safety by reducing the time required for proposal acceptance while increasing the necessary quorum to 2/3 of bonded stake + 1.
+The 24-Hours Expedited Governance Rule aims to strike a balance between timeliness and safety by reducing the time required for proposal acceptance while increasing the necessary quorum to 2/3 of bonded stake + 1.

 # Proposal

 We are proposing that:

-  * The community accepts the current release (v0.33.0) of the Cosmos SDK running on chain cosmoshub-1 as stable;

   * The Tendermint development team push a new release (v0.34.0) of the Cosmos SDK with the following scope:
     - what is currently published under github.com/cosmos/cosmos-sdk and github.com/tendermint/tendermint in their respective develop branches